maxarm1007/Blockchain-Transaction-Analysis-in-Azure-Databricks/README.md

 Detecting Suspicious Activity in a Simulated Crypto Network

 <h2>Project Overview</h2>
 This project simulates and analyses blockchain transaction data to detect suspicious patterns, such as illicit activity, mixer usage, and high-risk address clusters.
-Using Databricks and Spark SQL, I investigate entity behaviour, transaction flows, and potential money laundering tactics—mimicking the investigative techniques used in blockchain forensics.
+Using Databricks and Spark SQL, I investigate entity behaviour, transaction flows, and potential money laundering tactics mimicking the investigative techniques used in blockchain forensics.

 <h2>Tech Stack:</h2>